 If you like custom characters then you are in luck!
 Currently, there are 13 background origin stories (sailor, entertainer, scholar, etc.) and 8 main race types with sub race options.
 All of these offer bonus skills and ability points to help shape your desired play style.
 You can play as either a male or female character (this determines your character’s pronouns).
-You can also choose any of the available voice options, meaning you can be a trans character if you want.
+You can also choose any of the available voice options regardless of your gender body type choice.
 As far as skin tones and eye colors, you can choose from racial lore abiding colors or open your horizons to the entire massive color pallet and make a blue Halfling with green hair and demonic yellow eyes.

 There are currently 6 classes available with some having sub classes.
 If your favorite class is not already here, then you will have to wait for the rest to be finished.
 Druid, Paladin, Bard, Barbarian, Monk, Sorcerer, and a bunch more sub classes are planned for the full game.
 Me, being a magic slinger deviant with a sword at heart, chose to be a Warlock Drow.
 I chose a performer since that charismatic combination was bound to provide some funny dialogue choices.
 The surface dwellers tend to hate/fear the Drow which means potential drama.
 I forgot to take screenshots of my first character, so you will be seeing some of Tav the Tiefling.
 Look at this handsome fellow!